pvlib/pvlib-python/docs/sphinx/source/modelchain.rst

 ~~~~~~~~~~~~~~~~

 How does ModelChain infer the appropriate model types?
 ModelChain uses a
-series of methods (ModelChain.infer_dc_model, ModelChain.infer_ac_model,
+set of methods (ModelChain.infer_dc_model, ModelChain.infer_ac_model,
-etc.) that examine the user-supplied PVSystem object.
-The inference
+etc.) that examine the parameters assigned to the user-supplied PVSystem
-methods use set logic to assign one of the model-specific methods, such
+object.
+The inference methods use set logic to assign one of the model-specific
-as ModelChain.sapm or ModelChain.snlinverter, to the universal method
+methods, such as ModelChain.sapm or ModelChain.snlinverter, to the universal
-names ModelChain.dc_model and ModelChain.ac_model.
+method names ModelChain.dc_model and ModelChain.ac_model.
 A few examples are
 shown below.

 .. ipython:: python